Druze in Syria: History

 During the four years of Adib Shishakli's rule in Syria (December 1949 to February 1954) (on 25 August 1952: Shishakli created the Arab Liberation Movement (ALM), a progressive party with pan-Arabist and socialist views), the Druze community was subjected to a heavy attack by the Syrian government.
 Shishakli believed that among his many opponents in Syria, the Druzes were the most potentially dangerous, and he was determined to crush them.
 He frequently proclaimed: "My enemies are like a serpent: the head is the Jebel al-Druze, the stomach Homs, and the tail Aleppo.
 If I crush the head the serpent will die."
 Shishakli dispatched 10,000 regular troops to occupy the Jebel al-Druze.
 Several towns were bombarded with heavy weapons, killing scores of civilians and destroying many houses.
-According to Druze accounts, Shishakli encouraged neighboring bedouin tribes to plunder the defenseless population and allowed his own troops to run amok.
+According to Druze accounts, Shishakli encouraged neighboring Bedouin tribes to plunder the defenseless population and allowed his own troops to run amok.

 Shishakli launched a campaign to defame the Druzes for their religion and politics.
 He accused the entire community of treason, at times claiming they were agents of the British and Hashemites, at others that they were fighting for Israel against the Arabs.
 He even produced a cache of Israeli weapons allegedly discovered in the Jabal.
 Even more painful for the Druze community was his publication of "falsified Druze religious texts" and false testimonials ascribed to leading Druze sheikhs designed to stir up sectarian hatred.
 This propaganda also was broadcast in the Arab world, mainly Egypt.
 Shishakli was assassinated in Brazil on 27 September 1964 by a Druze seeking revenge for Shishakli's bombardment of the Jebel al-Druze.

 He forcibly integrated minorities into the national Syrian social structure; his "Syrianization" of Alawi and Druze territories had to be accomplished in part using violence.
 To this end, al-Shishakli encouraged the stigmatization of minorities.
 He saw minority demands as tantamount to treason.
 His increasingly chauvinistic notions of Arab nationalism were predicated on the denial that "minorities" existed in Syria.

-After the Shishakli's military campaign, the Druze community lost a lot of its political influence, but many Druze military officers played an important role when it comes to the Ba'ath government currently ruling Syria.
+After the Shishakli's military campaign, the Druze community lost a lot of its political influence, but many Druze military officers played an important role when it came to the Ba'ath government previously ruling Syria.

+In 1967, a community of Druze in the Golan Heights came under Israeli control, today about 150,000 strong.

+Syrian civil war

-In 1967, a community of Druze in the Golan Heights came under Israeli control, today about 20,000 strong.
-The Qalb Loze massacre was a reported massacre of 20-24 Syrian Druze on 10 June 2015 in the village of Qalb Loze in Syria's northwestern Idlib Governorate.
-On 25 July 2018, a group of Islamic State-affiliated attackers entered the Druze city of as-Suwayda and initiated a series of gunfights and suicide bombings on its streets killing at least 258 people, the vast majority of them civilians.
-See 2018 As-Suwayda attacks for further information.
+The Qalb Loze massacre was a reported massacre of 20–24 Syrian Druze on 10 June 2015 in the village of Qalb Loze in Syria's northwestern Idlib Governorate.

+On 25 July, 2018, a group of Islamic State-affiliated attackers entered the Druze city of as-Suwayda and initiated a series of gunfights and suicide bombings on its streets killing at least 258 people, the vast majority of them civilians.